 What Currency Do You Tip In?

-The official currency in Turkey is the Turkish Lira, so it is best to tip in the local currency.
+The official currency in Turkey is the Turkish Lira, so it is best to tip in the local currency using paper money.
 USD and Euros are accepted in some parts of Turkey, especially the touristy areas and when booking tours.

 Typically, when giving a tip you should tip in Lira because this means the person receiving the tip can spend it without the need to exchange it.